 You may have laughed out loud when you read that.
 You are far too busy to schedule time out; however, you need to give your body time to recover and rest.
 Your business needs your attention, but your priority right now is to concentrate on your health.

 This is a time when hiring a virtual assistant can be of great help.
-You will be able to orchestrate the delegation of work remotely, and the good news is that an attorney should be able to claim back the costs through your personal injury claim.
+You will be able to orchestrate the delegation of work remotely, and the good news is that an attorney should be able to claim back the costs through your personal and staffing agency insurance injury claim.
 Scheduling time out from your business is vital for your recovery, but you should also delegate tasks in your home life too.
 If friends and family offer support, take it.

 Nobody plans to have an accident, but if you’ve been involved in one, it’s important that you recognize that this is serious.
 Injuries may not be evident straight away, and so you must take the details and document the events in case you need to pursue a claim.
 Delegate tasks at home and work so that you give your body the best opportunity to heal.